 While this attachment does well in most areas, it does have room for improvement.
 The common complaint is with the bar holder.
 While it is sufficient for holding the bar between sets, changing weight on it is tricky.
 The hooks are close together, so the bar will tip over if one side of the curl bar is weighted too much when adding or removing weights.

-There’s a few ways to prevent this:
+There are a few ways to prevent this:

 - Add/remove plates to both sides at the same time

 - Add/remove plates from one side at a time, while using one hand to stabilize the bar

 - Simply put the bar on the floor to change weights, then put it back on the hooks